 With respect to materials for the electronics market, net sales and profits could fluctuate, depending on whether our products are adopted because the specifications of end products change every year, as is the case with smartphones.
 We will make efforts to reduce the risk by increasing the probability of adoption and expanding the user companies through the enhancement of our advantages in terms of quality and cost.

-With respect to materials for the medical and healthcare market, research and development takes a considerable amount of time and expense, and there is a possibility of delay, change or cancellation in the process before launching.
-Revisions to related laws and regulations following the trends of the pharmaceutical administration and the fluctuation of authorized prices could also impact net sales and profits.
+With respect to materials for the medical and healthcare market, R&D entails a considerable amount of time and expense, and there is a possibility of a delay, change or cancellation of R&D in the process before launching.
+In addition, revisions to related laws and regulations following the trends of the pharmaceutical administration and the fluctuation of authorized prices could also impact net sales and profits.
 We will diversify risks by increasing the development pipeline and expanding the business base into adhesives for healthcare use and peripheral materials of medical devices.

 (iii) Packaging Materials Related Business